eduardogarciaIT/hybrid-ad-infrastructure/README.md

 [Drag and drop your Network Diagram image here (if you have one)]

+**0. Virtual Infrastructure Setup (Hyper-V)**
+To simulate the on-premises data center, Microsoft Hyper-V was utilized as the virtualization hypervisor.
+Virtual machines were allocated dedicated compute, memory, and virtual switch networking resources to host the Windows Server 2022 Domain Controller and the client machines.

+[Drag and drop your Hyper-V Manager screenshot here]

-**1. On-Premises Active Directory Setup**
+**1. Server Provisioning & Network Setup**
-The local Domain Controller was configured with a static IP address to serve as the primary DNS.
-Once AD DS was configured, test user accounts, security groups, and Organizational Units (OUs) were created.
+A virtual machine was provisioned with Windows Server 2022 Standard (Desktop Experience).
+To ensure reliable DNS resolution and domain functionality, the server was assigned a static IPv4 address and renamed to align with enterprise naming conventions.

+[Drag and drop your Server Manager / Local Server screenshot here]

+**2. Domain Controller Promotion**
+The Active Directory Domain Services (AD DS) role was installed, and the server was promoted to a Domain Controller.
+A new local forest and domain were established to serve as the foundation for the on-premises network identity management.

 [Drag and drop your Active Directory (ADUC) screenshot here]

+**3. Directory Structure & User Management**
+Organizational Units (OUs) were created to logically categorize departments and enforce structured management.
+Test user accounts and security groups were provisioned to simulate an active workforce and prepare for cloud synchronization.

+[Drag and drop your OU/User screenshot here]

-**2. Microsoft Entra Connect Cloud Synchronization** To establish the hybrid identity, Microsoft Entra Connect was installed.
+**4. Microsoft Entra Connect Cloud Synchronization** To establish the hybrid identity, Microsoft Entra Connect was installed.
 On-premises identities were successfully synced to the cloud, verified by checking the Entra ID portal for the "On-premises sync enabled" status.

 [Drag and drop your Entra Connect / Entra ID portal screenshot here]

-**3. Microsoft Intune Device Enrollment**
+**5. Microsoft Intune Device Enrollment**
 To manage the endpoints, auto-enrollment for Windows devices into Microsoft Intune was configured.
 Configuration profiles and compliance policies were pushed to the test client machine.

 [Drag and drop your Intune dashboard screenshot here]

-**4. Jira Service Management**
+**6. Jira Service Management**
 A Jira Service Management portal was configured to simulate help desk workflows.
 Simulated user tickets (e.g., password resets) were generated and documented through the portal to mimic a real-world IT support lifecycle.

 [Drag and drop your Jira ticket screenshot here]